sprinfall/webcc/README.md

 # webcc

-A lightweight C++ REST and SOAP client and server library based on *Boost.Asio*.
+C++ client and server library for HTTP, REST and SOAP based on *Boost.Asio*.

 Please turn to our [Wiki](https://github.com/sprinfall/webcc/wiki) for more tutorials and guides, or just follow the links below: